 Its “busywork” nature aside, JIRA continues to hold sway within the world of Agile product development as a way to both assign and track discrete elements of work.
 In that way, JIRA is not incompatible with content development work.
 But JIRA – and the Agile development system it represents – has a long way to go to engender agility in content strategy and development.
 Some elements of centralized processes and standards need to live alongside the integration of content development and product development.

-In the next (January) installment of this series, I plan to evaluate “ideal” ways in which content strategy and development can have agility.
+In the next installment of this series, I evaluate “ideal” ways in which content strategy and development can have agility.
+You might also want to review the first post in this series to determine whether my suggested ideal meets the criteria I outlined there.